 - women exposed to indoor smoke are three times more likely to experience COPD (chronic obstructive pulmonary disease) such as chronic bronchitis or emphysema over women who cook with gas, electricity or other cleaner fuels.

 Emerging Cooking Solutions – Zambia Ltd (ECS) is an alliance of United Nations Foundation‘s Global Alliance for Clean Cookstoves.
-They are working to educate Zambians and penetrate more households and businesses with clean cookstoves.
-ECS is a private company founded in 2012 and started in Sweden.
-ECS uses sustainable fuel pellets to power their cookstoves.
+They educate Zambians and penetrate more households and businesses with clean cookstoves.
+ECS is a private company founded in 2012 and started in Sweden and ECS uses sustainable fuel pellets to power cookstoves.

 “We knew it would be a better performing solution.
-We knew we couldn’t use health arguments, or environmental arguments.
-We knew we had to make the financial arguments work.”
+We knew we couldn’t use health arguments, or environmental arguments and we also knew we had to make the financial arguments work.”

 And that’s what they have done despite many obstacles, including a fire in their factory that required them to essentially start over with a new factory build.
-And despite the psychological shift required, along with the very real marketing and sales hurdles.
+Despite the psychological shift required, along with the very real marketing and sales hurdles, ECS continues innovating.

 “Our challenge is how to get this into more homes.”